Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 An agent (*[[Makler]]*) can help you find an apartment.
 Some are really good, and some are useless.
 Their maximum fee is 2 times the [cold rent](/glossary/Kaltmiete), plus [VAT](/glossary/Umsatzsteuer).
 If you did not hire the agent, don't pay an agent fee; [it's a scam](/guides/housing-scams#agent-fees).

+- **[BerlinRelo](https://www.berlinrelo.de/)** - Graham is really good at his job.
+He accepts a small number of customers, and guarantees results.

 ### Bots and automation

 To get an apartment, you must be fast.
 Tools help you find apartments and message landlords first.